 This is a story of how one woman came to understand, through reflection, something that may be a challenge many marriages and relationships face.
-While this story is of a woman realizing how she was treating a man, this can be applied in any case to both genders.
+While this story is of a woman realizing how she was treating a man, this can be applied to both genders.

 I truly believe we are in a very transformative time when it comes to relationships.
-It seems deep inside many are longing for a “different” experience when it comes to relationships.
-I believe stories like this, even though not incredibly profound or anything, touch on that growing awareness within us that is challenging us to question how we operate in our relationships.
+It seems that, deep inside, many are longing for a “different” experience when it comes to relationships.
+I believe stories like this touch on that growing awareness within us that is challenging us to question how we operate in our relationships.

 She begins by explaining what happened: